hadley/plyr/cran-comments.md

 ## Test environments

-* local OS X install, R 3.1.2
+* local OS X install, R 3.1.3
-* ubuntu 12.04 (on travis-ci), R 3.1.2
+* ubuntu 12.04 (on travis-ci), R 3.1.3
 * win-builder (devel and release)

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was two NOTEs:

 * My email address has changed from <h.wickham@gmail.com> to
   <hadley@rstudio.com>.
 I'll send the confirmation from my old email
   shortly.

-* checking dependencies in R code ...
-NOTE
-  Namespace in Imports field not imported from: 'R6'

-  R6 is a build-time dependency.
+* BD, Becton and plyr are not misspellings.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of plyr